Here is why you should take up sporting clays.

 Sporting clays is also a great place to work on your form without the worry of winging or injuring an animal that can't be recovered.
 The more confident you are on the clays course, the more birds you'll bring home out hunting.

-And if you can get confident swinging a shotgun at a moving target, it should be no problem to sight down a big buck moving slowly through the brush.
+And if you can get confident swinging a shotgun to shoot sporting clays, it should be no problem to sight down a big buck moving slowly through the brush.

 How it makes for a better social life

 This may seem like a strange thing to mention, but hear me out.
-Shooting clays doesn't have to be just about competing or practicing for the hunt.
+No matter the form of clay pigeon shooting, it doesn't have to be just about competing or practicing for the hunt.
 It can also simply be a place to spend time with friends and loved ones in the outdoors.
-Is there really a better way to unwind from a rough work week than joking around with your buddies over some friendly competition and a few boxes of shotgun shells?
+Is there really a better way to unwind from a rough work week than joking around with your buddies over some friendly competition and a few boxes of shotshells?

 It can also make for a safe, comfortable environment for older hunters who maybe can't get around as well as they used to or can't handle the cold and harsh conditions of hunting anymore.
 You can take your grandfather or grandmother out on a warm comfortable day and enjoy some great bonding time with the family.